annikaneedham/FraudProject/README.md

 type, amount, oldbalanceOrg, newbalanceOrig, oldbalanceDest, newbalanceDest, feeds it to model.predict(), and displays the class (0/1) and a friendly message.

-Heads-up: your app currently lists "DEPOSIT" as a transaction option.
-Many Kaggle versions use "CASH_IN".
-Make sure the label matches whatever the model was trained on.
-If the encoder wasn’t set with handle_unknown="ignore", an unseen label will error.
-(Change "DEPOSIT" → "CASH_IN" if needed.)

 Run locally
 powershell